Leila Grey: All Elite Wrestling (2021–present)

-Grey debuted in 2020, wrestling in the independent circuit in Florida.
-She made her All Elite Wrestling debut on March 3, 2021, losing to Tay Conti on AEW Dark.
+She made her All Elite Wrestling (AEW) debut on March 3, 2021, losing to Tay Conti on AEW Dark.
 On March 10, she made her AEW Dark: Elevation debut, losing to Diamante.
 On March 4, 2022, she made her television debut on AEW Rampage, losing to Serena Deeb.
 On June 29, following a loss to Jade Cargill on AEW Dynamite, Grey turned heel and aligned herself with Cargill, becoming one of The Baddies.
+The Baddies were quietly disbanded in mid-2023 as Cargill departed the promotion.